Bruno Mussolini: Childhood

 In 1919, Bruno Mussolini caught diphtheria and his parents feared he would never recover.
 Soon after the doctors pronounced him out of danger, he suffered from a bronchial complaint.
 By this time, one-year-old Bruno's weight had dropped to about 15 lb.

 As a young student, 9-year-old Bruno adeptly, if not correctly, answered a schoolteacher's question about grammar.
-An examiner is reported to have said: "Now Bruno, tell me what person one cannot command."
+An examiner is reported to have said: "Now Bruno, tell me in what person one cannot command" (meaning the first-person).
 In response, Bruno tactfully responded: "There are two persons one cannot command, the King and my father."

 At the age of 12, Bruno took after his father and tackled journalism.
-He and his older brother Vittorio published a weekly called La Penna del Ragazzi ("The Boys' Pen").
+He and his older brother Vittorio published a weekly periodical called La Penna del Ragazzi ("The Boys' Pen").

 Bruno grew to like boxing, women, and cars.
 In 1935, at the age of 17, Bruno became Italy's youngest pilot.